iamtrask/DEPRECATED/feature_evolution.md

 # Feature Evolution Process

-> How does the OpenMined ecosystem develop new features 🛣📈
+> How does the OpenMined ecosystem develop new features? 🛣📈

 <!-- TOC depthFrom:2 -->